Raudtee tänav 2, Haapsalu linn, Haapsalu

-This resort town was a favourite summer spot of Russian tzars.
-The railway station was built according to original drawings; the complex consists of four parts: passenger terminal, imperial pavilion, a sheltered passage linking those, and a unique covered platform that is 213.6 m long.
+This resort town was a favourite summer spot of the Russian tsars.
+The railway station was built according to the original designs with the complex consisting of four parts - the passenger terminal, imperial pavilion, a sheltered passage linking those, and a unique covered platform extending 216 m long.

-Good to know: the Russian Tzar himself was in favour of the idea to build this station and supported the construction.
-The first passenger train arrived in Haapsalu in 1904; the last one left in 1995.
-Take advantage of a unique opportunity to travel from Haapsalu to Riisipere (50 km) by bike – the old railway bed has been turned into Lääne County health trail.
+Good to know: the Russian Tsar himself was in favour of the idea of building the station and supported its construction.
+The first passenger train arrived in Haapsalu in 1904 and the last one left in 1995.
+Take advantage of a unique opportunity to travel from Haapsalu to Riisipere (50 km) by bike as the old railway bed has been turned into Lääne County health trail.

 Today, there is a bus stop in front of the railway station.